mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 since it may be necessary to inform the receiver about how fast and how many stream credits it will have to provide to the media-sending peer.

-## QUIC Datagrams {#quic-datagrams}
+## QUIC DATAGRAMs {#quic-datagrams}

-Senders can also transmit RTP packets in QUIC datagrams.
-QUIC datagrams are an extension to QUIC described in {{!RFC9221}}.
-QUIC datagrams can only be used if the use of the datagram extension was successfully negotiated during the QUIC handshake.
+Senders can also transmit RTP packets in QUIC DATAGRAMs.
+DATAGRAMs are an extension to QUIC described in {{!RFC9221}}.
+DATAGRAMs can only be used if the use of the DATAGRAM extension was successfully negotiated during the QUIC handshake.
 If the QUIC extension was signaled using a signaling protocol, but that extension was not negotiated during the QUIC handshake, a peer can close the connection with the ROQ\_EXPECTATION\_UNMET error code.

 QUIC datagrams preserve frame boundaries.
 Thus, a single RTP packet can be mapped to a single QUIC datagram without additional framing.